 2.5.
 Extraction by hydro-distillation

-WOP was submitted to conventional hydro-distillation using a Clevenger apparatus [22] to prove the effectiveness of the MAHD.
+WOP was submitted to conventional hydro-distillation using a Clevenger apparatus (Council of Europe, 1996) to prove the effectiveness of the MAHD.
 Extractions were carried out using 100 g of WOP and 1 L of water.
-The extraction was carried-out for 240 minutes at 100 °C until no more oil was obtained.
+The extraction was carried-out for 240 min at 100 °C until no more oil was obtained.
 The obtained fraction was also stored at 5 °C and further characterised using GC-TOF.

 2.6.
 Extraction by microwave-assisted hydro-distillation (MAHD)